 ___________________________________________Interpretation of ancient art

 The Middle East was a “Neanderthal -rich” environment.
 Lines carved into Humbaba masks could indicate scarification, but around the mouth, these lines often compose a full mustache.
 Other lines follow facial contours and may also depict hair, and a very hairy “wild man” with a large mouth and prominent teeth emerges.
 The flat winding versions below have been claimed to be intestines – Hmmm?
+Note also the lack of a high Homo sapiens forehead.

 In the Epic of Gilgamesh, Humbaba is a “special” guardian of Nature, specifically the great cedar forests of Lebanon, which were uncut as long as fearsome Humbaba was alive.
 Once he is decapitated by Gilgamesh and Enkidu, the forest is cut down and hauled away to build cities.
 This is a “true fate” of forests and an ecological disaster in the view of the Epic.
 This transgression (whomever Humbaba represents) was a crime against Nature even then – a turning point in “man’s” exploitation of formerly sacred environments.
 Is the Humbaba figure based on a Neanderthal?